Swarzkopf314/Selfie/README.md

 Or install it yourself as:

-    $ gem install selfie
+    $ gem install selfie_chain

 ## Usage

-Selfie adds a :selfie method to Object class (as well as a Selfie < BasicObject class).
+SelfieChain adds a :selfie method to Object class (as well as a SelfieChain < BasicObject class).
 Calling it with or without a block changes it's behavior as follows:

 ####1.
 With block (and one optional argument that defaults to nil).